Greenlandic krone: Coins

 Greenlandic aluminium-bronze 50 øre coin from 1926.
+These were used throughout both North Greenland and South Greenland.

 In 1926, cupronickel 25 øre and aluminium-bronze 50 øre and 1 krone were issued.
 The coins were the same size and composition as the corresponding Danish coins.
 However, the 25 øre was not holed, although some were withdrawn from circulation, holed and then reissued.

 In 1944 with the occupation of Greenland by the United States during World War II, a 5 kroner coin was minted for the American troops.
 Very similar to the previous coinage in showing a polar bear on the obverse, 100,000 coins in brass were struck at the Philadelphia Mint.
 Their exchange value was equal to one U.S. dollar.

 A second issue of the aluminium-bronze 1 krone coin, with a revised design, was made in 1957 followed by cupronickel versions in 1960 and 1964.

 A related foreign issue is the 2-kroner coin that Denmark minted in 1953.
 To commemorate the start of an anti-tuberculosis campaign in Greenland, 200,000 pieces were struck.
 On the obverse are profiles of King Frederik IX of Denmark and Queen Ingrid.
 The reverse shows a map of the island with the native name, Kalåtdlit Nunat, above it.
 The coin is considered part of the Danish krone series of mintages.